theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ---
-title: "The Design of the Roland Juno Oscillators"
+title: "The Design of the Roland Juno oscillators"
 date: 2020-12-31
 legacy_url: yes
 description: A comprehensive deep dive into the design of Roland's legendary DCO